Protocols, Best Practices, Tips & Frequently Asked Questions

 Departure: You will depart festival approximately 2.5 hours after your arrival.
 You may pick up your registration package on your way out, which will include your scores, ratings, comments etc.

 How do you enter the stage?

-At both Woodroffe High School and LDHSS, Groups will enter from Stage Right, at the back of the stage.
+At both Earl of March SS and LDHSS, Groups will enter from Stage Right (as you look OUT from the stage), at the back of the stage.